 Proposed pipeline route

-The Pipeline will generally follow the alignment of Tanami Road and pass through a mix of, pastoral land, Aboriginal freehold land and Crown land.
+The Pipeline will generally follow the alignment of Tanami Road and pass through a mix of pastoral land, Aboriginal freehold land and Crown land.

 Construction and installation

-Construction is planned to commence in the second quarter of 2018 and will take approximately 10 monthsDuring this time, we will do our best to keep those living or working near the pipeline fully informed on the project’s progress and where possible actually involved on the project.
+Construction is planned to commence in the second quarter of 2018 and will take approximately 10 months.
+During this time, we will keep those living or working near the pipeline fully informed on the project’s progress.

-The Tanami Pipeline will be built, maintained and operated to the highest safety standards, in accordance with the Pipeline Management Plan approved by the Northern Territory Department of Primary Industry and Resources.
+The Tanami Gas Pipeline will be built, operated and maintained to the highest safety standards, in accordance with the Pipeline Management Plan approved by the NT Department of Primary Industry and Resources.